 - The Company holds dialogues with external experts to confirm objective evaluations of its human rights initiatives and consider improvements. - The Company has been a member of Amnesty International Japan since 2007 and has the opportunity to share opinions at least once a year.
-In FY2022, the Company exchanged opinions on matters such as on revisions to the Procurement Policy and local surveys of overseas suppliers' human rights performance. - The Company has participated in EcoVadis since 2016 and has been registered as a supplier.
-The Company was awarded a Gold Medal for the successive year of 2022 after 2021, as its efforts for human rights and other initiatives have been highly praised. - The Company participates in the Global Compact Network Japan's Human Rights Due Diligence Subcommittee to collect information and exchange opinions on the latest trends in human rights and the initiatives of each company. - →WEB Opinion from External Expert on Human Rights Initiatives (Integrated Report 2023 p.55) https://www.nipponpapergroup.com/english/ir/npg_ir_2023_e_42-59.pdf
+In FY2023, the parties discussed the Company's human rights risk assessment process, the reviews of the human rights issue survey for contractors of mills in Japan and the revision of survey for raw material suppliers. - The Company has participated in EcoVadis since 2016 and has been registered as a supplier.
+In 2023, the Company was awarded a gold medal for the third consecutive year in recognition of its initiatives regarding human rights, etc. - The Company participates in the Global Compact Network Japan's Human Rights Due Diligence Subcommittee to collect information and exchange opinions on the latest trends in human rights and the initiatives of each company.